LeonEricsson/mindex/README.md

 so if you're into seeing how the sausage is made, or just want to laugh at my mistakes, dive into that notebook.

 ### benchmark
-creating a robust benchmark dataset was crucial for evaluating mindex's performance. the process involved generating query-answer pairs using claude (sonnet 3.5), with the full prompt available in `data/claude_prompt.txt`.
+creating a robust benchmark dataset is crucial for evaluating mindex's performance. the process involved generating query-answer pairs using claude (sonnet 3.5), with the full prompt available in `data/claude_prompt.txt`.

 key technical aspects of the dataset creation: